Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 the plugin, snapshot the result and you can reuse it for any package you install.

-This becomes especially important when we get around to discuss security.
+This becomes especially important when we get around to discussing security.
 As I've mentioned earlier, querying a variant plugin effectively means installing packages and executing their code immediately.
 One clear way to circumvent this is to use a frozen plugin output instead of running